How is Community Property Divided in Arizona

 The Arizona Court of Appeals in the case of Ellsworth v.
 Ellsworth discusses what happens in such situations.

 If you need information about how community property is divided in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.